ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/SetPoint/uz_SetPoint_set_id_ref.rst

 Description
 ===========

-Sets a new value for the reference :math:`i_d` current.
-This will overwrite, if possible, the MTPA and field-weakening :math:`i_d` current.
+Sets a new value for the manual :math:`I_{d,manual}` input current.
+This value will be added on top of the :math:`I_{d,MTPA}` current.
+In FW operation, this value will be ignored.